 In the run-up to the holidays, nothing provokes outfit panic like the holiday party.
-This year, I’d like to suggest a different approach to the holiday party — think of it as just as important as the presentation you lobbied to give, the coffee you’ve set up with a new lead or the talk you volunteered to do at your upcoming conference.
+This year, as your friendly neighborhood Personal Style Coach, I’d like to suggest a different approach — think of it as just as important as the presentation you lobbied to give, the coffee you’ve set up with a new lead or the talk you volunteered to do at your upcoming conference.

 Holiday parties are an opportunity for visibility.